 One of the perks of travelling in a group is having a local tour guide who is trained to spot wildlife.

-On both the Everest Base Camp and Annapurna treks we have local guides to lead us along the entire trek route and help us enjoy the time by doing things just like pointing out hard-to-spot animals.
+On both the Everest Base Camp and Annapurna treks, we have local guides to lead us along the entire trek route and help us enjoy the time by doing things just like pointing out hard-to-spot animals.

 Oangdi is one of our highly qualified and awesome Nepal trek leaders

-Obviously the wild animals aren’t the only animals you’ll encounter on either of the two trek routes.
+The wild animals aren’t the only animals you’ll encounter on either of the two trek routes.
 There’ll also be yaks, cattle, yattle (yak-cow hybrids), donkeys and horses to step aside for on the path, or photograph as they graze in pastures.

 Yaks and yattle are seen everywhere in the Nepali Himalayas